 - Parliament Brief: Parliament and the general election outlines the election process, who runs the country when Parliament is dissolved and what happens up to the opening of the new parliament.

-- It is also a good option to use for finding information on the Members of Parliament.
+- Select the MPs and Electorates tab to find information on the Members of Parliament.

 There are a number of different political parties that are active in New Zealand, but this hasn't always been the case.

 Have another look at Te Ara to explore the history and development of political parties in New Zealand.

 - Go to Government and Nation and then Political Participation.

 - Select Political parties.

 - This covers the original 2 party system and right up to the present day when a number of smaller parties are able to gain seats and potentially join with a bigger party to form a government.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!